 Black Enterprise Executive Editor-At-Large Alfred Edmond Jr. is an award-winning business and financial journalist, media executive, entrepreneurship expert, personal growth/relationship education coach, and co-founder of Grown Zone, a multimedia initiative focused on personal growth and healthy decision-making.
 This blog is dedicated to his thoughts about money, entrepreneurship, leadership and mentorship.
 Follow him on Twitter and Instagram at @AlfredEdmondJr.

 Money abuse is both common and socially accepted, but that makes it no less destructive to your quality of life, including your finances.

 Statistics show that you’re likely racing each other to the poor house.
 Unfortunately, too many of us spend money we don’t have, to buy things we can’t afford, to impress people we don’t know and may not even like.
+That could be a text-book definition of money abuse.
 Stay in your lane and live according to what you can afford, not by what others have.

 If you are using money for anything other than things you’ve budgeted for and can truly afford without taking on debt or missing payments, you are probably engaging in money abuse.
 Check yourself before you wreck your finances.